dannofield/Traffic-Sign-Recognition/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the number of images we have per label.
+We can see that they are not the same number, this could lead us to problems when we start to train our model.

+##### Number of Training images per label
 ![alt text][image1]

+##### Number of Valid images per label
+![alt text][image2]

+##### Number of Test images per label
+![alt text][image3]

 ### Design and Test a Model Architecture